 Several sites describe it, and at least one mentions an advantage to the deaf.
 That means you carry this thing around and have your hearing speaker put it on his/her head, or wear it yourself.
 In that respect, it's here in our collection of things we can't live without.

 ~~~This sign-to-speech gizmo is under development by MotionSavvy to (as claimed) "empower the deaf".
 It converts sign to speech (but can't yet do the reverse).
 That photo-image (invisible to the user) is a digital construction of the sign for "three", which the software uses to speak the word.
 It might be successful for simple SEE sentences, but in no way is that going to "empower the deaf", as they claim.
 Read about it here:

 "Transcense" is an app being developed.
 It not only converts speech to text for the deaf observer, but also identifies which hearing person is speaking in a group discussion.
 The text lines for each speaker, are displayed in different colors, thus indicating who is talking.
-As you might expect, a wireless microphone needs to be placed near each hearing speaker.
+As you might expect, a wireless microphone needs to be placed on or near each hearing speaker.
 It uses common speech recognition software, which you know is presently nothing to write home about.
 (If you don't know, watch robo-captions on any YouTube).

 What all this rings-&-things mish-mash is.......